There are currently 1 comments and 0 photos online for this walk.

 Start point: 53.6432 lat, -0.6747 long

 Cross the road and continue on the well marked path towards the wood in the distance.
-The path continues with the wood on your left and ahead you will see a paddock for horses.
-Pass between the paddock fence on your right and the wood on your left until you reach the old stable yard.
+The path continues through the wood and ahead you will see a paddock for horses.
+Turn left and pass between the paddock fence on your right and the wood on your left until you reach the old stable yard.

 |Stable yard to Andersons Holt|

 Follow the track as it bends left to the stable yard then turn right along the main path and continue past the old barn on your left.
 The track is well used by farm vehicles and the woods on either side are breeding grounds for the game birds.
 The path continues straight ahead with only a few turns around the edges of the fields.

 The wood ahead on your right is called Andersons Holt.
 Holt being a woodland e.g. copse.
 The path turns left and then right generally in a southerly direction down to a Fishing pond which is on the left.